-Repair Cafés are free community events where skilled 'fixers' volunteer to lend their skills to residents who bring in their broken items for repair.
+Repair Clark County hosts free community events where skilled 'fixers' volunteer to lend their skills to residents who bring in their broken items for repair.
 The goal of the events is to keep stuff out of the landfill, conserve resources, save money and share skills throughout the community.

 Bring your clothing, small home appliances, electronics, jewelry, or tools/knives that need sharpening, and fixers will try to repair them or help you fix them!
 Attendees may bring one item each and must be present during the repair.
 If multiple items are brought, the attendee will need to re-enter the line for their additional item after one repair is completed.
 Attendees are encouraged to bring replacement parts (i.e. cords, zippers) specific to their broken item for fixers to use in the repair.